EwenG/muance/README.md

 The `(muance.core/hooks component hooks-map)` macro sets a set of lifecycle hooks on a component. `hooks-map` mst be a literal map.

-All nodes and components can be set the following lifecycle hooks:
+All nodes and components support the following lifecycle hooks:

 ##### did-mount

-Called after the component or node has been created and attached to the real DOM.
+Called after the component or node has been created and attached to the DOM.
 Parents `did-mount` hooks are called *before* their children's.

 ```